NREL/rdtools/paper/paper.md

 Although some of its functions are widely applicable to PV data analysis, RdTools currently focuses on PV system degradation analysis [@Jordan2018] and PV array soiling analysis [@Deceglie2018].
-Future releases will include functionality for assessing other sources of PV system underperformance.
+Future releases will include functionality for assessing other sources of PV system underperformance as well as improvements to the degradation and soiling workflows to keep pace with state-of-the-art practices.

 RdTools is available under an MIT license and is developed on GitHub by contributors from national laboratories and